gbabichev/Screen-Snip/README.md

   - JPG (With Quality Slider)
   - HEIC (With Quality Slider)
 - Downsample Retina Screenshots
-  - If you take a screenshot on a Retina or High-DPI display, it will downsample it to 1x immediately.
+  - If you take a screenshot on a Retina or High-DPI (4K) display, it will downsample it to 1x immediately.
 - Automatically Save on Copy
-  - When you take a screenshot, it can automatically save to disk.
+  - When you copy to clipboard, the app can auto-save to disk.
 - Downsample Retina Screenshots for Copy
   - If a High-DPI screenshot exists, we can automatically downsample it to 1x for easier & quicker sharing.
 - Fit Images to Window